openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 This specification defines the following values for `proof_type`:

 * `jwt`: objects of this type contain a single `jwt` element with a signed JWT as proof of possession.
 The JWT MUST contain the following elements:
-    * `kid`: REQUIRED.
+    * `kid`: CONDITIONAL.
 JWT header containing the key ID.
 If the credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the credential shall be bound to.
-    * `sub_jwk`: OPTIONAL.
-The key material the new credential shall be bound to.
-MUST NOT be present if `kid` is a DID.
+    * `jwk`: CONDITIONAL.
+JWT header containing the key material the new credential shall be bound to.
+MUST NOT be present if `kid` is present.
     * `iss`: REQUIRED.
 MUST contain the client_id of the sender
     * `aud`: REQUIRED.
 MUST contain the issuer URL of credential issuer
     * `iat`: REQUIRED.
 MUST contain the instant when the proof was created